 BIG-TICKET A market segment, represented by lease financing over $1 million.

 BROKER A company or person who arranges, for a fee, transactions between lessees and lessors of an asset.
 The fee is usually paid by the lessor.

-CAPITAL LEASE Type of lease classified and accounted for by a lessee as a purchase and by the lessor as a sale or financing, if it meets any one of the following criteria: (a) the lessor transfers ownership to the lessee at the end of the lease term; (b) the lease contains an option to purchase the asset at a bargain price; (c) the lease term is equal to 75 percent or more of the estimated economic life of the property (exceptions for used property leased toward the end of its useful life); or (d) the present value of minimum lease rental payments is equal to 90 percent or more of the fair market value of the leased asset less related investment tax credits retained by the lessor.
-See our CICA page
+CAPITAL LEASE Type of lease classified and accounted for by a lessee as a purchase and by the lessor as a sale or financing, if it meets any one of the following criteria: (a) the lessor transfers ownership to the lessee at the end of the lease term; (b) the lease contains an option to purchase the asset at a bargain price; (c) the lease term is equal to 75 percent or more of the estimated economic life of the property (exceptions for used property leased toward the end of its useful life); or (d) the present value of minimum lease rental payments is equal to 90 percent or more of the fair market value of the leased asset.
+See our CPA page

 CERTIFICATE OF ACCEPTANCE (DELIVERY AND ACCEPTANCE) A document whereby the lessee acknowledges that the equipment to be leased has been delivered, is acceptable, and has been manufactured or constructed according to specifications.

 CLOSED END LEASE wherein the lessee is not expected or required to exercise an option to purchase the leased equipment.
 Most commonly seen in automobile leases from dealers and manufacturers.
 At the end of the lease the vehicle may be returned subject to mileage and condition of vehicle restrictions (which if not met can exact penalties).